lonestar2001/ioBroker.idm/README.md

 Based on the work by <a href='https://beyer.app/blog/2018/10/home-assistant-integration-heatpump-idm-terra-ml-complete-hgl/'>Tom Beyer</a>

-Integrate your IDM Heatpump in ioBroker by using the myIDM web interface To use this adapter in ioBroker, you need to have an account at myidm.at.
+Integrate your IDM Heatpump in ioBroker via the interface of myIDM.
+To use this adapter in ioBroker, you need to have an account at myidm.at.

 The following heatpumps are supported/tested: